BiAPoL/blog/marcelo_zoccoler/omero_scripts/omero_scripts.md

 ## Importing data to the Omero Server

 You can import data to the server either via command line or via the Desktop Client.
-Here, we will explain the second option.
+Here, we will explain the second option (Omero Insight application).
-The Omero webpage has a good step-by-step tutorial of how to import images to the server using the Desktop client application `Omero.insight`:
+The Omero webpage has a good step-by-step tutorial of how to import images to the server using the Desktop client application `Omero.insight`.
+When asked (step 2 of the link below), provide you omero server address.
+For the BiA-PoL server, the address is https://omero-int.biotec.tu-dresden.de .

 - [Import data using the Desktop Client](https://omero-guides.readthedocs.io/projects/upload/en/latest/import-desktop-client.html#setup)

-After installing the application, you will need to provide the server address (step 2 of the link above).
-The server address (with Omero Insight) is https://omero-int.biotec.tu-dresden.de .
-Then, provide the same ZIH username and password to connect to the server.
+After installing Omero Insight and loading some images, you can access the server either from Omero Insight or from the browser.
+From this point forward, we will only be accessing it from the browser.
+The server address from the browser is slightly different: https://omero-web.biotec.tu-dresden.de .
+There, provide the same ZIH username and password to connect to the server.
 Remember to be connected to the VPN!

 ## Running Omero Scripts